-The level of competition and contestability11 in the market is evident in the numerous alternative venues that compete for order flow, including eleven self-regulatory organization ("SRO") markets, as well as internalizing broker-dealers ("BDs") and various forms of alternative trading systems ("ATSs"), including dark pools and electronic communication networks ("ECNs").
-Each SRO market competes to produce transaction reports via trade executions, and two FINRA-regulated trade reporting facilities ("TRFs") compete to attract internalized transaction reports.
+The level of competition and contestability in the market is evident in the numerous alternative venues that compete for order flow, including eleven SRO markets, as well as internalizing BDs and various forms of alternative trading systems ("ATSs"), including dark pools and electronic communication networks ("ECNs").
+Each SRO market competes to produce transaction reports via trade executions, and two FINRA-regulated TRFs compete to attract internalized transaction reports.
 It is common for BDs to further and exploit this competition by sending their order flow and transaction reports to multiple markets, rather than providing them all to a single market.
 Competitive markets for order flow, executions, and transaction reports provide pricing discipline for the inputs of proprietary data products.

 The large number of SROs, TRFs, BDs, and ATSs that currently produce proprietary data or are currently capable of producing it provides further pricing discipline for proprietary data products.
-Each SRO, TRF, ATS, and BD is currently permitted to produce proprietary data products, and many currently do so or have announced plans to do so, including NASDAQ, New York Stock Exchange LLC, NYSE MKT LLC, NYSE Arca, and BATS Exchange ("BATS")/Direct Edge.
+Each SRO, TRF, ATS, and BD is currently permitted to produce proprietary data products, and many currently do or have announced plans to do so, including NASDAQ, NYSE, NYSE MKT, NYSE Arca, and BATS/Direct Edge.

 Any ATS or BD can combine with any other ATS, BD, or multiple ATSs or BDs to produce joint proprietary data products.
 Additionally, order routers and market data vendors can facilitate single or multiple BDs' production of proprietary data products.

 The potential sources of proprietary products are virtually limitless.
 Notably, the potential sources of data include the BDs that submit trade reports to TRFs and that have the ability to consolidate and distribute their data without the involvement of FINRA or an exchange-operated TRF.